 II.
 Natural resources must use in ways that do not create ecological debts by over exploiting the carrying and productive capacity of the earth.

 III.
 A minimum necessary condition for sustainability is the maintenance of the total natural capital stock at or above the current level.

 C. Only II & III

 4. Which of the following is/are not an objective (s) of sustainable development?

 A. Continue to implement the family planning program.

 B. Maintain a dynamic balance of arable land (not less than 123 million hectares) and implement an agricultural development strategy

-D. To bring about a gradual and sometime catastrophic transformation of environment
+D. To bring about a gradual and sometimes catastrophic transformation of the environment

 5. What are the Primary Goals of Sustainability?